Decoherence across phase-space scales: From compass states to general quantum states: PHASE SPACE AND DECOHERENCE: SPECIFIC CASES

 Figure~\ref{fig:fig5}(a) depicts the temporal evolution of the Wigner negativity of the standard compass state ($p = q = 0$) by varying $X_0$ and $\overline{n}$.
 The blue and red curves show that increasing $X_0$ causes a greater loss of negativity in the Wigner function.
 Moreover, the increase in the average thermal photon $\overline{n}$, as shown by the red and black curve in Fig.~\ref{fig:fig5}(a), demonstrates that the negativity in the Wigner function decreases quickly with higher values of $\overline{n}$.

 Figure \ref{fig:fig5}(b) illustrates the impact of decoherence on the optimal compass state by changing the number of photons added ($p$) and subtracted ($q$), and by utilizing varied quantities of thermal photons $\overline{n}$, while keeping the amplitude $X_0$ constant.
 As depicted by the transition from the orange to the red curve via increasing $p$, and from the red to the black curve by varying $q$, along with the change from the black to the blue curve for different values of $\overline{n}$, the following trends emerge: Higher photon addition $p$ accelerates the loss of Wigner negativity, while photon subtraction $q$ helps preserve it in our adopted cases.
 Same as in the previous case of the compass state, an increase in the average thermal photon $\overline{n}$ leads to a greater loss of Wigner negativity corresponding to the optimized compass state.
+We further analyze the temporal evolution of the Wigner negativity for states with smaller values of $p$ and $q$, using multiple values of $X_0$, in the Appendix, as shown in Figs.~\ref{fig10:appendix}(d)-\ref{fig10:appendix}(f).
+The results show consistent behavior of Wigner negativity across our multiple parameter settings.